Question: "What should we learn from the woman at the well?"

 This was an extraordinary woman not so much because she was a Samaritan, a race of people that the Jews utterly despised as having no claim on their God, but because she was an outcast and looked down upon by her own people.
 This is evidenced by the fact that she came alone to draw water from the community well when during biblical times drawing water and chatting at the well was the social highpoint of a woman’s day.
-However, this woman was ostracized and marked as immoral, an unmarried woman living openly with the fifth in a series of men.
+However, this woman was ostracized and marked as immoral, an unmarried woman living openly with the sixth in a series of men.

 In spite of the similarities in the two meetings between Nicodemus and the Samaritan woman, there are differences in the way Jesus unveiled grace to them.
 While Nicodemus needed to see himself as a sinner in order to understand grace, the Samaritan woman, who knew she was a sinner, needed to see herself as a person of worth and value.
 And this provides us with one of the most powerful lessons in all of Scripture.